mrvladplotnikov/static-site-demo/content/en/works/look-right.md

 What starts as an innocent virtual tour around the city of Odesa will turn out to be something much darker and will tickle your nerves.
 Your guide, a real girl, will get in trouble, and her salvation will depend on you.
 What will you do?

-You can start your tour right {{<link_blank "here" "https://apps.apple.com/ua/app/look-right-escape-the-game/id1148161536">}}.
+You can start your tour right {{%link_blank "here" "https://apps.apple.com/ua/app/look-right-escape-the-game/id1148161536"%}}.

 ## Sound concept